Same-sex marriage in Uruguay: Public opinion

 A Factum poll conducted in November 2011 found that 52% of the population supported same-sex marriage, 32% were opposed, 10% were neutral and 6% had no opinion.
 According to a Cifra poll conducted between November 29 and December 6, 2012, 53% of Uruguayans supported same-sex marriage, 32% were opposed and 15% had no opinion.
 The survey also showed that support for same-sex marriage was highest among Broad Front voters (62%), and lower among voters from the Colorado Party and the National Party (both 42%).
 Another Cifra poll, conducted between February 22 and March 4, 2013, found that 54% of respondents supported same-sex marriage, 32% were opposed, 9% were undecided and 4% had no opinion.

 According to a Pew Research Center survey conducted between November 22, 2013, and January 8, 2014, 62% of Uruguayans supported same-sex marriage, while 31% were opposed.

-According to the 2014 AmericasBarometer (published in June 2015), 71% of Uruguayans were in favour of same-sex marriage.
+According to the 2014 AmericasBarometer, 71% of Uruguayans were in favour of same-sex marriage.
 This level of support was the second highest among the 28 American countries polled, behind only Canada.
-53% "strongly" supported same-sex marriage, while 17% "strongly" opposed it; with the remaining being "somewhat" in support or in opposition or had no opinion.
-Additionally, support was higher among young people: 79% and 80% of 18–25-year-olds and 26–35-year-olds supported same-sex marriage, respectively.
+53% of respondents "strongly" supported same-sex marriage, while 17% "strongly" opposed it; with the remaining being "somewhat" in support or in opposition or had no opinion.
+Additionally, support was highest among young people: 79% and 80% of 18–25-year-olds and 26–35-year-olds supported same-sex marriage, respectively.
 Among people over the age of 66, support was 51%.

-The 2017 AmericasBarometer showed that 75% of Uruguayans supported same-sex marriage.
+The 2017 AmericasBarometer showed that 75% of Uruguayans supported same-sex marriage, while the 2023 Latinobarómetro showed that support had increased to 78%, while 20% were opposed and 2% were undecided or had refused to answer.